-Although a full upfront payment on a vehicle can save a buyer from paying interest, getting an auto loan can help make financing a car easier through monthly amortizations.
-If you plan to buy a car through an auto loan, you can cut down the interest payment and get a longer repayment term by choosing a brand-new vehicle.
+Although a full upfront payment on a vehicle can save you from paying interest, getting an auto loan can make financing a car easier through monthly amortizations.
+If you buy a car through an auto loan, you can cut down the interest payment and get a longer repayment term by choosing a brand-new vehicle.

-It takes a lot more time and effort to buy a second hand vehicle, from researching your options up to making the purchase.
+It takes a lot more time and effort to choose between buying a brand-new or second-hand car.
+From researching your options to finally making the purchase, searching for used cars tends to be a longer process.
 No salesperson can assist you, so you've got to do all the legwork by yourself.

 On the other hand, purchasing a brand-new car is a breeze.
-Once you've picked a specific model, all you have to do is visit a showroom and talk to a sales rep. This saves you time and energy throughout the car purchase process, which is especially helpful when you need a car right away.
+Once you've picked a specific model, all you have to do is visit a showroom and talk to a sales rep. This saves you time and energy throughout the car purchase process.

 The biggest advantage of buying a brand-spanking-new car?
-Zero defect (in most instances).
-And if there's any, the new car is covered by the manufacturer's warranty.
+Zero defects (in most instances).
+If there's any, the new car is covered by the manufacturer's warranty.

-With a used car, expect to make more frequent trips to the auto repair shop, as old car parts tend to break down faster than new ones.
-That could be a big hassle if that’s the only car you have, and you drive it to work every day.
+With a used car, you'll make more frequent trips to the auto repair shop, as old car parts tend to break down faster.
+That's a big hassle if it's the only car you own, and you drive it to work every day.

 Newer models generally have better fuel mileage than older models.
 So if you're trying to reduce your fuel costs, it's easier to achieve that with a brand-new car.

-However, some older models are fuel efficient, according to Consumer Reports (3).
-If your desired model belongs to the list, check if a second-hand unit is on sale.
+However, some older models are also fuel-efficient.
+Check if a second-hand unit is on sale.

 Want to keep driving your car for years until it reaches the end of its service life?
-Then the car's resale value in the future won't matter to you as much as someone who plans to sell his car later.
+Then the car's future resale value won't matter to you as much as it would to someone who plans to sell their car later.

-Cars depreciate over time, and there’s no stopping it.
-But if you simply want a reliable car that can last you for years, then buying a brand-new one makes more sense.
+Cars depreciate over time.
+But if you simply want a reliable car that can last you for years, then buying a brand-new vehicle makes more sense.

-Should you buy a new or used car?
-No right or wrong choice for everyone—it all depends on your budget and preferences.
-May this guide help you decide on the right vehicle purchase for you.
+Should you buy a brand-new or second-hand car?
+There's no right or wrong choice—it all depends on your budget and preferences.
+May this guide help you decide on the better option for you.